 How Long Does It Take to Detox from Heroin?

-So, how long does heroin withdrawal last?
-It depends on a variety of factors, so the heroin withdrawal timeline will be different for everyone.
+The duration of heroin detox varies widely and depends on several factors, meaning the withdrawal timeline is unique to each client.
 Generally, heroin withdrawal lasts anywhere from a few days to a week for acute withdrawal, but some psychological symptoms could linger for months.
 Some symptoms may also come and go throughout the heroin withdrawal duration.
 A typical timeline for heroin withdrawal is:

 6 to 24 Hours